HumanHiHuBe/blog/README.md

 # blog
-### A [blogForVocab](https://blogforvocab.pythonanywhere.com/) website where you can READ & WRITE Blogs and Enhance your vocab, all under one roof.
+### A [blogForVocab](https://blogforvocab.pythonanywhere.com/) website that provides you the facility of READING & WRITING BLOGS and ENHANCING YOUR VOCABULARY, all under one roof.